 For instance, if you want to access BBC iPlayer outside the UK, a Smart DNS will pass the request to access the streaming service through its own DNS server located in the UK.
 Hence, allowing you to stream content on BBC iPlayer with ease.

-Checkout an exclusive BBC iPlayer on Mac guide to watch your favorite British TV shows and movies on your preferred device securely.
+Checkout an exclusive BritBox outside US and Canada guide to watch your favorite British TV shows and movies on your country securely.

 Benefits &Drawbacks of Using Smart DNS